Kingsway Regional High School: Extracurricular activities

 In November 2005, the Kingsway Dragon Marching Band became the Group II Champion at the Cavalcade of Bands championship at Hersheypark Stadium for its show based on the rock opera Tommy by The Who.
 The school's marching band achieved 3rd place in 2006 for their show, Jesus Christ Superstar, though outscoring their championship year by 5 points.
 They placed 5th in the higher-level competition (Group III) playing music based on the movie Gladiator, with their Color Guard in second place for best Color Guard.

 From October to November 2011, the Kingsway Dragon Marching Band became Central New Jersey and State Champions under grouping of IA under the direction of Nicholas Kline.
 In November 2011, they placed second at Nationals held in Allentown, PA.
 Their show was based on the Broadway musical, Jekyll & Hyde.
 It was named "In His Eyes....the Madness of Hyde" portraying the irrational and wicked side of Mr. Hyde.
 More than half of the marching band were new members.

 The school's marching band won the USBands Group II A national championship in 2015 with their program Voodoo in the Bayou.

 The marching band was the Tournament of Bands Atlantic Coast Invitational Class A winner in Group 4 in 2018.

 Administration

-The school's principal is Melvin N. Allen.
-His administration team includes the three assistant principals.
+The school's principal is Stefanie Fox-Manno.
+The core administration team includes the four assistant principals.